 A better process would involve a platform that allows you to assign all the relevant tasks to your team to do that behind-the-scenes work.
 With complete transparency, the client can see what is happening and when it will be done.
 Many platforms don’t give you this level of transparency, and that’s part of what makes GUIDEcx different.

 This way, you don’t have to do as much manual work communicating with the client.
 They can choose what they want to see and when.
 This puts them in control of their level of participation in their onboarding.

 Days 31-60: Training and Feedback

 Now that your client is set up in the system, the next step is to provide them with resources for training.
 Leverage your knowledge base, tutorials, and other resources.
 Don’t forget about in-person or online training to get them up to speed.

-During this time, you should also be checking in regularly with the client.
+You should also check in regularly with the client during this time.
 Answer any questions they may have developed after your kickoff meeting.
-Having set times (weekly, bi-weekly, etc.) for calls can keep your team organized and on-task without being overwhelmed.
+Setting times (weekly, bi-weekly, etc.) for calls can keep your team organized and on-task without being overwhelmed.

 Days 61-90: Achieving the “First Success”

 The sooner you can help your client see a “first success” with your platform, products, or services, the more likely they will become a long-term client.

 How quickly you achieve that will vary based on a client’s needs and the average time-to-value with your products and services.
 For some companies, this will happen sooner than 60 to 90 days, and others may take over 90 days.
 At the very least, provide feedback, reports, and other information to show how they are steadily moving toward that first win.